 - MASM(micro Assembler) and TASM (Turbo Assembler) are examples of popular assemblers.

-- The interpreter is the software tool that converts the high-level language code into executable machine code in a step by step manner”.
+- The interpreter is the software tool that converts the high-level language code into executable machine code in a step-by-step manner”.

 - The interpreter reads a single line of source code, converts it into machine code then executes it and up the next instruction for processing.

-- The compiler is the program that converts the high-level language program code into to low-level language code.
+- The compiler is the program that converts the high-level language program code into low-level language code.

-- The difference between compiler and interpreter is that the compiler converts the entire program at once whereas interpreter does so in parts.
+- The difference between compiler and interpreter is that the compiler converts the entire program at once whereas the interpreter does so in parts.

 - The linker is the program that performs the task of linking several object modules together into a single executable code.

-- The need for linker arises when a particular program is made up of several object modules.
+- The need for a linker arises when a particular program is made up of several object modules.

 - The original source program may be in a high-level language.